gkiss00/swingy/README.md

 ## Installation

-* Install java and maven
+* apt install default-jdk

-apt install default-jdk
+* apt install maeven
-apt install maeven
+* change version in pom.xml for your version of java
-change version in pom.xml for your version of java grant all privilege for the database
+* grant all privilege for the database